pandagenduts/challenge-4-responsive-devchallenges.io/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the following user stories:
+The [challenge](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build a static HTML page to complete the following user stories:

 - [x] User story: I can see a recipe with ingredients and instructions
 - [x] User story: I can select a checkbox if I have the ingredients